 welcome

-See our On Now page for everything running through mid-April.
+See our On Now page for everything running through late January.
 Be sure to look for the BUY TICKETS buttons.
-Plot out your theatregoing through mid-May with the offerings on our Coming Soon page.
+And plot your theatregoing into late February with the offerings on our Coming Soon page.

 Theatre lovers, theatre students, theatre historians and casual readers are invited to browse our ARCHIVES pages.
 Read 1000+ reviews of what you may have seen or missed over the past two decades of Vancouver-area theatre.

 The Improv Centre is offering classes in improv at all levels.
-For info and registration, go HERE.
+Info HERE.

 Richmond’s Gateway Theatre Academy is offering acting and musical theatre classes for kids ages 6-7. https://gatewaytheatre.com/academy